Denver Stiffs: An SB Nation Community

 12:45 AM: A very nice high pick and roll between Bosh and Deron Williams results in two made free throws for Bosh and a tie game at 22 all.

 12:46 AM: We talk about team speed in football, but Team USA has tremendous team speed.
-Wade went for a steal tried to chase the ball down towards the US end of the floor and after Spain retrieved the ball Wade was able to get back in the play to tip it away eventually resulting in a 24 second shot clock violation.
+Wade went for a steal tried to chase the ball down towards the US end of the floor and after Spain retrieved the ball Wade was able to get back in the play to tip it away eventually resulting in a 24 second shot clo

 12:48 AM: Even though Spain has switched to zone, the US is still pounding the ball in the paint as Prince gets a lay in.